BryanKCodes/tp/docs/UserGuide.md

 view 2               # OK - refers to 2nd player in filtered list
 ```

-### "Duplicate champion detected" when creating teams
+### Duplicate roles/champions when manually creating teams

-**Problem:** Multiple players in the same team play the same champion.
+**Problem:** Multiple players in the same team play the same **role** or **champion**.

+**Explanation**:
+Each team in SummonersBook follows the standard 5-role composition: Top, Jungle, Mid, ADC, and Support.
+To ensure balanced and valid teams, each player in a team must have a **unique role** and **champion**.

 **Solution:**
-- SummonersBook requires unique champions within each team
+- Edit the conflicting player’s details accordingly using the edit command :
+  - Examples:
+    - for duplicate role:
+      ```
+      edit 3 rl/ADC`
+      ```
-- Edit one player's champion: `edit 3 c/Yasuo`
+    - for duplicate champion:
-- Or use `group` (auto-grouping avoids champion conflicts automatically)
+      ```
+      edit 3 c/Yasuo
+      ```
+- Alternatively, use the `group` command to automatically form valid teams.
+SummonersBook will handle role and champion assignments to prevent duplicates.

 [Back to Top](#summonersbook-user-guide)